EnMAP-Box/enmap-box-documentation/source/usr_section/application_tutorials/specdeepmap/tutorial_specdeepmap.rst

          Raster Splitter Interface

-* Use the following inputs:  **Input raster image**: Sentinel_2_TOA_1.tif and **Input raster labels**: EUCROPMAP_1.tif .
+* Use the following inputs:  **Input raster image**: Sentinel_2_TOA_1.tif and **Input raster labels**: EUCROPMAP_1.tif or their '_tiny' counter parts from the small_tutorial folder.

 * Set **tile size X** to 224 and **tile size Y** to 224 and **step size X** to 275 and **step size Y** to 275, to avoid spatial autocorrelation of the chips.

 * Set **Minimum Class Label coverage per Tile (%)** to 100.
 This parameter define if we want only image chips with full label coverage or also partial covered label.
 In our case we use only fully covered labels chips so, set the parameter to 100.

-* As **Output folder** Create a new folder call it SpecDeepMap_tutorial , chose the folder for the raster splitter output.*
+* As **Output folder** Create a new folder call it SpecDeepMap_tutorial , chose the folder for the raster splitter output folder.

-* Run the algorithm with the given parameters this results in 2328 image and label chips.
+* Run the algorithm with the given parameters this results in ~2300 image and label chips for the tutorial_large dataset (or ~150, when using the tutorial_small dataset).
 These are now stored in sub folder 'images' and 'labels' in the created folder 'SpecDeepMap_tutorial'.

 2. Dataset Maker
 ****************

-The Dataset Maker takes the created folder as Input and generates a training, validation and test datatsets with similar class distributions in form of CSV files with stored relative file paths to the image chips.
+The Dataset Maker takes the created folder as Input and generates a training, validation and test datasets with similar class distributions in form of CSV files with stored relative file paths to the image chips.
 As well as a summary CSV file which show class distribution per dataset as well as suitable class weights for balanced training.

 * As **Data folder** use the created  SpecDeepMap_tutorial folder.
 * A default dataset split **Percentages of train images** is 80 and **Percentages of test images** is 10  and **Percentages of validation images** is 10.
 We will run the algorithm with this default setting.
-You can change this to a subset if you have less computing power e.g. **Percentages of train images** to 10 and  **Percentages of test images** to 5  and **Percentages of validation images** to 5.

 * As **Output folder** use the previously created SpecDeepMap_tutorial folder.